North American X-15

 During the X-15 program, 12 pilots flew a combined 199 flights.
-Of these, 8pilots flew a combined 13 flights which met the Air Force spaceflight criterion by exceeding the altitude of 50 mi, thus qualifying these pilots as being astronauts; of those 13 flights, two (flown by the same civilian pilot) met the FAI definition (100 km) of outer space.
+Of these, 8 pilots flew a combined 13 flights which met the Air Force spaceflight criterion by exceeding the altitude of 50 mi, thus qualifying these pilots as being astronauts; of those 13 flights, 2 (flown by the same civilian pilot) met the FAI definition (100 km) of outer space.
 The 5 Air Force pilots qualified for military astronaut wings immediately, while the 3 civilian pilots were eventually awarded NASA astronaut wings in 2005, 35 years after the last X-15 flight.

 Design and development

-The X-15 was based on a concept study from Walter Dornberger for the National Advisory Committee for Aeronautics (NACA) for a hypersonic research aircraft.
+The X-15 was based on a concept study from Walter Dornberger for the National Advisory Committee for Aeronautics (NACA) of a hypersonic research aircraft.
 The requests for proposal (RFPs) were published on 30 December 1954 for the airframe and on 4 February 1955 for the rocket engine.
 The X-15 was built by two manufacturers: North American Aviation was contracted for the airframe in November 1955, and Reaction Motors was contracted for building the engines in 1956.

 Like many X-series aircraft, the X-15 was designed to be carried aloft and drop launched from under the wing of a B-52 mother ship.
-Air Force NB-52A, "The High and Mighty One" (serial 52-0003), and NB-52B, "The Challenger" (serial 52-0008, a.k.a.
-Balls 8) served as carrier planes for all X-15 flights.
+Air Force NB-52A, "The High and Mighty One" (serial 52-0003), and NB-52B, "The Challenger" (serial 52-0008, also known as Balls 8) served as carrier planes for all X-15 flights.
 Release of the X-15 from NB-52A took place at an altitude of about 8.5 mi and a speed of about 800 km/h.
 The X-15 fuselage was long and cylindrical, with rear fairings that flattened its appearance, and thick, dorsal and ventral wedge-fin stabilizers.
 Parts of the fuselage (the outer skin) were heat-resistant nickel alloy (Inconel-X 750).
 The retractable landing gear comprised a nose-wheel carriage and two rear skids.
 The skids did not extend beyond the ventral fin, which required the pilot to jettison the lower fin just before landing.
 The lower fin was recovered by parachute.